Globalization and Migration: The Movement of God’s Word

 All sessions are free and open to the public.
 Contact the Seminary’s Office of Continuing Education at ConEd@pts.edu or 412-924-1345 for more information.

-Join us for the annual W. Don McClure Lectures Mon., Oct.
-1 and Tues., Oct.
+Join us for the annual W. Don McClure Lecture on Tues., Oct.
 2, 2018.
 Jehu J. Hanciles, D.W. and Ruth Brooks associate professor of world christianity at Candler School of Theology, Emory University, will keynote.
-These lectures and discussions, held in the John Knox Room, Long Hall on the Seminary campus, are free and open to the public.
+This lecture and discussion, held in the John Knox Room, Long Hall on the Seminary campus, is free and open to the public.

 In preparation for Dr. Hanciles' lecture, we recommend reading his article, "Beyond Christendom: African Migration and Transformations in Global Christianity."